Here’s The Manufacturing Data You Absolutely Don’t Need!

 We can typically derive why a system is down by the state of the machine.
 For cases where we can’t collect the data automatically, there are usually other methods available.
 For example, at SensrTrx we have a very simple manual data entry screen to collect it.

 Make your manufacturing data purpose-driven

-In all the cases I see, SensrTrx is that first step on the continuous improvement journey, and it grows with our customers until that last step 1,000 miles down the road.
+In all the cases I see, SensrTrx is the first step on the continuous improvement journey, and it grows with our customers until that last step 1,000 miles down the road.

 This should be the goal of both of these groups of manufacturers.
 To get started by collecting data with a purpose.
+To improve production with analytics.
 Discover what simple data can deliver the biggest ROI and go from there.